PierreZ/pierrezemb.fr/content/posts/diving-into-etcd-linearizable/index.md

 ![etcd image](/posts/diving-into-etcd-linearizable/etcd.png)

-[Diving Into](/tags/diving-into/) is a blogpost serie where we are digging a specific part of of the project's basecode.
+[Diving Into](/tags/diving-into/) is a blogpost serie where we are digging a specific part of the project's basecode.
 In this episode, we will digg into the implementation behind ETCD's Linearizable reads.

 ---